sah/java-tutorial/03-First-Test.md

 }
 ```

-This WebDriverTest.java demonstrated a basic Selenium test using JUnit and TestNG, now lets look at
+WebDriverTest.java class demonstrates a basic Selenium test using JUnit and TestNG, now lets look at
 WebDriverWithHelperTest.java.

 * _Next_: [Using the Java Helper library](##04-Java-Helper.md##)